-- 15. Whether the insolvency practitioner has been asked to assist the directors to prepare a proposal or a proposal is being prepared by an administrator or liquidator, the insolvency practitioner should have procedures in place to ensure that the proposal is considered objectively, and contains the following: - a) sufficient information for creditors to understand the company's financial and trading history; - b) the roles of the directors and key employees and their future involvement in the company, including the background and financial history of the directors where relevant; - c) any additional specialist assistance which may be required by the company which will not be provided by any supervisor appointed, and the reason why such assistance may be necessary; - d) if the company has become, or is about to become, insolvent, why; - e) any other attempts that have been made to solve the company's financial difficulties, and the alternative options considered, both prior to and within formal insolvency by the company; - f) a comparison of the estimated outcomes of the CVA and the outcome if the CVA is not approved;

-- g) where relevant, sufficient information to support any profit and cash projections, subject to any commercial sensitivity; - h) an explanation of the role and powers of the supervisor; - i) details of any discussions that have taken place with key creditors; - j) where it is proposed that certain creditors are to be treated differently, an explanation as to which creditors are affected, how and why, in a manner which aims to be clear and useful; - k) an explanation of how debts are to be valued for voting purposes, in particular where the creditors include long term or contingent liabilities; - I) disclosure of the estimated costs of the CVA including the proposed remuneration of the nominee and the supervisor and the bases for those estimates; - m) the cost of any additional specialist assistance which will not be provided by any supervisor appointed - n) the identity of the source of any referral of the company, the relationship or connection of the referrer to the company and, where any payment has been made or is proposed to the referrer, the amount and reason for that payment; - o) details of the amounts and source of other payments made, or proposed to be made, to the nominee and the supervisor or their firms in connection, or otherwise, with the proposed CVA, directly or indirectly and the reason(s) for the payment(s); - p) an explanation of how debts which it is proposed are compromised will be treated should the CVA fail; - q) the circumstances in which the CVA may fail, and - r) what will happen to the company and any remaining assets subject to the CVA should the CVA fail.
+- 14. Whether the insolvency practitioner has been asked to assist the directors to prepare a proposal or a proposal is being prepared by an administrator or liquidator, the insolvency practitioner should have procedures in place to ensure that the proposal contains the following: - a) sufficient information for creditors to understand the company's financial and trading history, including: - b) the roles of the directors and key employees and their future involvement in the company; - i. the background and financial history of the directors where relevant; - ii. if the company has become, or is about to become, insolvent, why it has become insolvent; and, - iii. any other attempts that have been made to solve the company's financial difficulties, if there are any such difficulties: - a comparison of the estimated outcomes of the CVA and the outcome if the CVA is not approved, including disclosure of the estimated costs of the CVA and the bases for those estimates; - d) the identity of the source of any referral of the company, the relationship or connection of the referrer to the company and, where any payment has been made or is proposed to the referrer, the amount and reason for that payment; - e) details of the amounts and source of any payments made, or proposed to be made, to the nominee and the supervisor or their firms in connection, or otherwise, with the proposed CVA, directly or indirectly and the reason(s) for the payment(s); and - f) where relevant, sufficient information to support any profit and cash projections, subject to any commercial sensitivity